 AMOLED MP3 players

 AMOLED (Active-Matrix OLEDs) displays have been available since 2008.
 AMOLEDs can be made large, efficient and offer better resolution.
-One of the first players to have such a display is the iRiver SPINN.
-The flash-based player has a 3.2" touchscreen AMOLED display (480 x 372).
+One of the first players to have such a display was the 2008 iRiver SPINN.
+The flash-based player had a 3.2" touchscreen AMOLED display (480 x 372).

-During 2009, we've seen more companies introduce AMOLED displays in their MP3 players.
-Sony generated a considerable amount of hype with their X-series OLED walkman.
-It has a 3" Touchscreen AMOLED (432x240), Wi-Fi, and Sony claimed it was the best sounding walkman of that time.
+In 2009, more companies introduced AMOLED displays in their MP3 players.
+Sony generated a considerable amount of hype with their X-series OLED Walkman.
+It had a 3" touchscreen AMOLED (432x240), Wi-Fi, and Sony claimed it was the best sounding walkman of all times.

 Another example was the Cowon’s D3 Plenue, an Android (v2.1) running PMP with a 3.7" AMOLED display, Full-HD (1080p) support, Wi-Fi, HDMI out, Bluetooth and a T-DMB TV tuner.
 It had 8/16/32GB of onboard storage and a microSD slot.

 PMOLED MP3 players

 Smaller and cheaper MP3 players usually opt for PMOLED display.
 Such displays offer limited colors and graphics (some only offer monochrome displays and some offer just character displays), but are easier to produce and thus more affordable.

-Another MP3 player with a PMOLED display is Sony's 2006 NW-S700F walkman.
-This is another small flash based MP3 player that offers 4 GB of storage, 50 hours of battery life, line-in recording and an FM tuner.
-Back in 2006 Sony said this is the best sounding walkman ever, and it features s noise canceling technology, and comes bundled with professional-quality headphones.
+Another MP3 player with a PMOLED display was Sony's 2006 NW-S700F walkman.
+This was another small flash based MP3 player that offered 4 GB of storage, 50 hours of battery life, line-in recording and an FM tuner.
+Back in 2006 Sony said this is the best sounding Walkman ever (yes, also), and it featured noise canceling technology, and comes bundled with professional-quality headphones.